British Armed Forces: Today

-Command organisation
+Command

 King Charles III, sovereign of the United Kingdom, is the Head of the Armed Forces, with officers and personnel swearing allegiance to him.
 Long-standing constitutional convention, however, has de facto vested military authority and associated royal prerogative powers in the prime minister and the secretary of state for defence, with the former (acting with the support of the Cabinet) making the key decisions on the use of the armed forces.
-The sovereign retains the power to prevent the unconstitutional use of the armed forces, including that of its nuclear arsenal.
+As the prime minister is not the formal head of the armed forces, the chief of the defence staff could refuse a direction by them to use the UK's nuclear arsenal.

 The Ministry of Defence is the government department charged with formulating and executing defence policy.
 It currently employs 56,860 civilian staff members as of 1 October 2015.
 The department is administered by the secretary of state for defence who is assisted by the Minister of State for the Armed Forces, Minister for Defence Procurement, and Minister for Veterans' Affairs.
 Responsibility for the management of the forces is delegated to a number of committees: the Defence Council, Chiefs of Staff Committee, Defence Management Board and three single-service boards.
 The Defence Council, composed of senior representatives of the services and the Ministry of Defence, provides the "formal legal basis for the conduct of defence".
 The three constituent single-service committees (Admiralty Board, Army Board and Air Force Board) are chaired by the secretary of state for defence.

 The chief of the defence staff (CDS) is the senior-most officer of the armed forces and is an appointment that can be held by an admiral, air chief marshal or general.
 Before the practice was discontinued in the 1990s, those who were appointed to the position of CDS had been elevated to the most senior rank in their respective service.
 The CDS, along with the permanent under secretary, are the principal military advisers to the secretary of state.
 All three services have their own respective professional chiefs; the First Sea Lord for the Royal Navy, the chief of the general staff for the Army and the chief of the air staff for the Royal Air Force.